shoefer/shoefer.github.io/_posts/2015-07-19-data-numbers-representations.markdown

 {% capture numbersFullUrl %}/intuds/images/2015-07-19-data-numbers-representations_numbers.png{% endcapture %}
 {% include figure.html src=numbersFullUrl width="85%" %}

-Whom do we see here?
-It's [me](/intuds/images/2015-07-19-data-numbers-representations_picture.png) of course!
-Ok, if you don't see it don't worry (and if you do you have probably watched The Matrix too often).
+What do we see here?
+It's a picture of [myself](/intuds/images/2015-07-19-data-numbers-representations_picture.png) of course!
+Ok, if you don't see it don't worry (and if you do then you have probably watched [The Matrix](https://en.wikipedia.org/wiki/The_Matrix) too often).
 The trick is that I have taken [this grey scale picture](/intuds/images/2015-07-19-data-numbers-representations_picture.png)  and replaced every dot in the original picture with a number between 0 and 1 where 0 means "black" and 1 means "white", and the numbers in between represent the different shades of grey between these black and white tones.
 So effectively, I have become a bunch of numbers!

 ### Data is numbers + what + encoding